RDA Interest Group Charter

 The Interest Group currently has two active Task Forces:

-- User study of data search
+User study of data discovery

 For more details on the full list of potential task forces and the process followed in selecting them, please see the page on Task Forces.